Optimization over Geodesics for Exact Principal Geodesic Analysis: Optimization over Geodesics

-\end{theorem} We will apply the result with $A_s=D_{x_{t,s}}F$ with $x_{t,s}$ an $s$ dependent family of geodesics and $t$ fixed.
+This result was derived in \cite{decell_derivative_1974,golub_differentiation_1973} and \cite{hanson_extensions_1969} for the full-rank case.
+We will apply \eqref{eq:decell-expr} with $A_s=D_{x_{t,s}}F$ when $x_{t,s}$ is an $s$ dependent family of curves in the embedding space $\RR^m$ that are geodesics on $M$ and when $t$ is fixed.
 To see that $D_{x_{t,s}}F^\dagger$ is differentiable with respect to $s$ when $x_{t,s}$ depends smoothly on $s$, take a frame of the normal space to $M$ in a neighborhood of $x_{t,s}$, and note that $D_{x_{t,s}}F^\dagger$ is a composition of a invertible map onto the frame depending smoothly on $s$ and the frame itself.

-The remaining computations for deriving the systems are lengthy and notationally heavy.
-At this point, we only state the results and postpone the derivations and the proof of the following theorem to Appendix~\ref{app:A}. \begin{theorem} Let $x_t$ be a geodesic in the $C^3$ manifold $M$ with $x_0=q$ and $\dot{x}_0=v$, and let $u,w$ be vectors in $T_{x_0}M$.
-Assume $x_t$ is contained in a parametrized subset of $M$.
-Then the Jacobi field $J_t$ along $x_t$ with $J_0=u$ and $\Df{J_0}{t}=w$ can be found as the $z$-part of the solution of the IVP
+The explicit expressions for the differential equations are notationally heavy.
+Therefore, we only state the results here and postpone the actual derivation to Appendix~\ref{app:A}. \begin{em} \\ Let $M\subset\RR^m$ be defined as a regular zero level set of a $C^3$ map $F:\RR^m\rightarrow\RR^n$.
+Using the embedding, we identify curves in $M$ and vectors in $TM$ with curves and vectors in $\RR^m$.
+Let $x_t$ be a geodesic with $x_0=q$ and $\dot{x}_0=v$.
+The Jacobi field $J_t$ along $x_t$ with $J_0=u$ and $\Df{J_0}{t}=w$ can then be found as the $z$-part of the solution of the IVP